1107979819/Yuneec-MFiAdapter/README.md

 carthage bootstrap --platform ios --use-ssh
 ```

-This command also needs to be re-run if you want to udpate the framework.
+This command also needs to be re-run if you want to update the framework.